thavlik/mirbase/README.md

 See [tables.sql](pkg/store/sql_store/tables.sql) for how the tables are created.
 Note that the schema used for sqlite differs from the official miRBase release.

 ## Usage
-The prebuilt image is intended to be used as a base image.
-You can find the database file at `/mirbase.sqlite`.
+The prebuilt image is intended to be used as a base image, where you can find the database file at `/mirbase.sqlite`.
 For example:

 ```Dockerfile
 # Create a reference to the database image as a build stage.